robbiebusinessacc/slowPaste/README.md

 - `slow_type()`: The main function that slowly types out the text.
   - Adjustable delay parameter to determine speed.
-  - Checks for `esc` key to cancel the typing.
+  - Checks for the press of APPLE ICON (top left) to cancel the typing.
 - `main()`: Reads the clipboard content and initiates the typing.

 ## Safety: